Stefan Hell: Life

 With the invention and subsequent development of Stimulated Emission Depletion microscopy and related microscopy methods, he was able to show that one can substantially improve the resolving power of the fluorescence microscope, previously limited to half the wavelength of the employed light (> 200 nanometers).
 A microscope's resolution is its most important property.
 Hell was the first to demonstrate, both theoretically and experimentally, how one can decouple the resolution of the fluorescence microscope from diffraction and increase it to a fraction of the wavelength of light (to the nanometer scale).
 Ever since the work of Ernst Karl Abbe in 1873, this feat was not thought possible.
 For this achievement and its significance for other fields of science, such as the life-sciences and medical research, he received the 10th German Innovation Award (Deutscher Zukunftspreis) on 23 November 2006.
 He received the Nobel Prize in Chemistry in 2014, becoming the second Nobelist born in the Banat Swabian community (after Herta Müller, the 2009 recipient of the Nobel Prize in Literature).

-As of 2024, Hell has an h-index of 132 according to Google Scholar.
+As of 2024, Hell has an h-index of 148 according to Google Scholar.

+Hell serves on the Executive Advisory Board of the World.Minds Foundation, where he contributes to global dialogue on science, technology, and innovation.